metal3-io/metal3-io.github.io/_posts/2022-07-08-One_cluster_multiple_providers.md

 There is some room for development and improvement though.
 The most obvious thing is perhaps that Clusters only have one `infrastructureRef`.
-Which means that the cluster API controllers are not aware of the "secondary" infrastructure provider(s).
+This means that the cluster API controllers are not aware of the "secondary" infrastructure provider(s).

 Another thing that may be less obvious is the reliance on Nodes and Machines in the Kubeadm control plane provider.
 It is not an issue in the example we have seen here since both Metal³ and BYOH creates Nodes.
 However, there are some projects where Nodes are unnecessary.
 See for example [Kamaji](https://github.com/clastix/kamaji), which aims to integrate with the cluster API.
-The idea there is to run the control plane components in the management cluster as Pods.
+The idea here is to run the control plane components in the management cluster as Pods.
 Naturally, there would not be any control plane Nodes or Machines in this case.
 (A second provider would be used to add workers.)
 But the Kubeadm control plane provider expects there to be both Machines and Nodes for the control plane, so a new provider is likely needed to make this work as desired.

 This issue can already be seen in the [vcluster](https://github.com/loft-sh/cluster-api-provider-vcluster) provider, where the Cluster stays in `Provisioning` state because it is "Waiting for the first control plane machine to have its `status.nodeRef` set".
 The idea with vcluster is to reuse the Nodes of the management cluster but provide a separate control plane.
-This gives users a better isolation than just namespaces without the need for another "real" cluster.
+This gives users better isolation than just namespaces without the need for another "real" cluster.
 It is for example possible to have different custom resource definitions in each vcluster.
 But since vcluster runs all the pods (including the control plane) in the management cluster, there will never be a control plane Machine or `nodeRef`.